maxzheng/great-life-guide/README.md

    you -- completely in your own hands and no one elses.
 Appreciate the fact that you are conscious, act consciously to realize your dreams without fear or limits, and do good to expand the prosperity of humanity -- that's pretty meaningful.
-There can be many struggles and sufferings in life, but they are nothing more than obstacles in an obstacle course of life to help you become stronger and pave the way to define your unique identity.
+There can be many struggles and sufferings in life, but they are nothing more than obstacles in an obstacle course of life that you can appreciate as they help you become stronger and pave the way to define your unique identity.

 2. **Identity**: Who are you?
+Why do you do what you do?
 Most people don't think too much about that until they have a midlife crisis or other traumatic event.
 Without knowing who you are, what you want out of life, and what everything means to you, it will be hard for you to achieve the outcome that you want as you are likely doing others' biddings.
    Take some time for yourself to think about those things and explicitly define your identity, beliefs, values, purpose, meaning, personal mission, and dreams.
 What society or others expect isn't necessary something that you need to follow.
 That's where it starts, however it ends is totally up to you so you can achieve the outcome that you want for *your* life.
 If you have a hard time defining your identity, then it means you haven't experienced enough pains and pleasures of life -- go out and do more.
 In order to create your unique identity, you may need to break down your existing primitive and societal identity, which can lead to suffering, such as depression -- understand and appreciate that it is a part of the life journey.
 Becoming your authentic self is liberating and empowering.
 Your unique identity will guide the fine-tuning of your control.

 3. **Control**: What separates us from animals is our ability to have absolute and conscious control of ourselves instead of relying on instincts alone.
 That ability allowed humanity to achieve many of its greatnesses.
 The lack of